 The most common problem that musicians have with their flugelhorn is inserting the mouthpiece incorrectly.
 Secure the mouthpiece in your horn with a slight twist, but never force it as it may become stuck in place.
 If the mouthpiece does become stuck, never force it out with pliers as you can damage both the mouthpiece and the horn – take it to a master for removal instead.
 It is very important to store the flugelhorn in a case and protect it from sunlight or other weather conditions.
 You should always dry the instrument before packing it and lubricate the valves with oil frequently.

 You can buy flugelhorns in our stores.
 It is also possible to place an order in the online shop.
+You have the opportunity to order a delivery.
 Thanks to the wide assortment, everyone will find a suitable product for themselves.
 You can always count on professional advice and assistance.
 We care about the quality of service and do everything we can to make sure you are satisfied with your purchase.